 - Focus on what you want, not on what you don’t want.
 Dwell on how your newborn keeps fighting sleep, or that she hasn’t napped in forever, and the more of that you’ll see.
 Instead, change your mindset to what you want, imagining that it already is happening: “My baby sleeps well.”
 Say this often enough and you’ll be more likely to spot the times when she does, than harping on the times she doesn’t.

 - Be open to actually finding a solution.
-You may be looking for tips on how to get an overtired baby to sleep, but if deep inside you feel like nothing has worked or ever will, then truly nothing will.
+If, deep inside, you feel like nothing has worked or ever will, then nothing will.
 Instead, actually be open to finding a solution, trying new things or even revisiting old techniques you once declared useless.
 By being open to possibility, you’re more likely to find a solution than if you’re close-minded.

-Now that you’re in the right frame of mind, take a look at these tips on how to get an overtired baby to sleep:
+Now that you’re in the right frame of mind, take a look at these tips:

 An overtired baby is likely so because of a lack of routine.